Online Course Instruction

 - Take-Home Exams : Please note that accommodations for extended time on exams may also apply to take-home exams.
 Please consult with Student Support Services if you have questions regarding the length of time that you permit for take-home exams.

 - Alternative Text for Exams: When possible, SSS recommends that you send exams to students as Word documents.
 Word documents are the most accessible/readable file types for students who utilize alternative text formats.
 Adobe Acrobat Pro DC is the best software for ensuring accessibility.
 Saving a .doc as a .pdf may not ensure that document is accessible.
 If you need to send a .pdf document, please read more on how to create and verify .pdf accessibility.

-- CAS Exam Proctoring : The SSS Testing Center is currently closed until further notice.
+- CAS Exam Proctoring : The SSS Testing Center is currently proctoring in-person (paper copies) of exams.